brooklynrail/brooklynrail-platform/content/people/alyssa-moore.md

 name: Alyssa Moore
 first_name: Alyssa
 last_name: Moore
-short_bio: "**Alyssa Moore** is a poet, visual artist, and UX content strategist.
-She holds an MFA from the Iowa Writers' Workshop (2018), where received the Iowa Arts Fellowship among several others.
-They also taught fiction and poetry and creative nonfiction.
-She received an AB from Harvard in Environmental Science and Public Policy in 2016 and received the Joan Gray Untermeyer Poetry prize.
-They are an editor of _Ghost Proposal,_ a journal for work that is not easily defined by genre."
+short_bio: "**Alyssa Moore** is a visual poet and writer based in Chicago.
+She holds degrees from Harvard University and the Iowa Writers’ Workshop where she was an Iowa Arts Fellow.
+She was the inaugural winner of Poetry Magazine’s Editors Prize for Visual Poetry and a writer-in-residence for Futurepoem’s future-feed.
+Their work has appeared in _Poetry, Boston Review, Hyperallergic, Tagvverk, The Quartlerless Review_ and elsewhere.
+She is an editor for _Ghost Proposal_, a journal for visual poetry and work that transcends or sits outside of traditional notions of genre."
 portraits:
   - media: 2023/03/alyssa-moore
 website: https://www.alyssanmoore.com/